aornt/blabel2/README.md

 # blabel2

+# INTRODUCTION
 Brother P-touch labelprinter for Linux

 Blabel2 is build upon the work of Ari from Finland and uses his installation.
 The app is only tested with a brother p-touch 2430PC but may work for others.
 It is all written in Perl and uses GTK3

+Blabel2 is different than the Rademacher version as described bij Henrik Bengtsson because it uses CUPS and PERL.
+Maybe the Blabel2 GUI can make use of the Rademacher version as a backend for printing.
+I did not investigate this.

+There are a few bugs in the blabel2 app, but I have no time to investigate.
+For me all the essentials work.

 # INSTALLATION